JasterV/jaster.xyz/src/content/blog/DecouplingElixirGenServers.md

 ---
 title: "Decoupling Elixir GenServers with Phoenix PubSub"
-description: "A way to make our Genservers more easy to test and maintain by using PubSub"
+description: "A way to make our GenServers more easy to test and maintain by using PubSub"
 pubDate: 2025-06-02
 image: "./assets/elixir.svg"
 ---